esteban-andrade/FetchRobotPathFollow/README.md

 ## Dependancies
 Please have the Turtlebot and Fetch packages installed in your catkin workspace.
 This package will build on top of these dependencies.
 ## Aruco Marker Detection
-Aruco marker detection is used to detect the guider the robot.
+Aruco marker detection is used to detect the guider robot.
 Install:

 ```bash